Winning the Universal Lottery: God, the Multiverse and Fine Tuning

 Theistic Proposal for Fine-Tuning

-Conversely, might a thoroughly naturalistic explanation suffice to account for the fine-tuning?
+On the other hand, could a purely naturalistic explanation suffice to account for this fine-tuning?
 Is the fine-tuning, as Richard Dawkins has framed the issue, “just what we would expect” if “at bottom there was no purpose, no design… nothing but blind pitiless indifference?”
-In a similar vein, can we identify a coherent series of explanations for the fine-tuning of the laws and constants of physics, as well as the initial conditions of the universe, “which ultimately reaches to the fundamental laws of nature and stops,” that the theoretical physicist and philosopher Sean Carroll says naturalism requires?
+In a similar vein, can we identify a coherent series of explanations for the fine-tuning of the laws and constants of physics, as well as the initial conditions of the universe, “which ultimately reaches to the fundamental laws of nature and stops,” that the theoretical physicist Sean Carroll says naturalism requires?

 • Contingent (they could have been different, e.g. the mass of a proton or the expansion rate of the universe could have been quite different from what they actually are);